avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 -------

-In this practical, you have learnt the following R functions that belong to the bioinformatics libraries:
+In this practical, you have learnt the following R functions that belong to the bioinformatics packages:

 #. read.alignment() from the SeqinR package for reading in a
    multiple alignment